-Through it all, the constant sound of music in Jacob’s head makes him curious about why his brain works the way it does, and why, sometimes, it doesn’t—especially when he has what he calls ‘a storm in his brain’, events that exhaust him physically and mentally.
+Through it all, the constant sound of music in Dylan’s head makes him curious about why his brain works the way it does, and why, sometimes, it doesn’t—especially when he has what he calls ‘a storm in his brain’, events that exhaust him physically and mentally.

 While his loving parents realize he’s different from other children, neither they nor he realize why, until one of his brain-storms changes things for them all.